caomingkai/CSCI455/README.md

    + next() will only return what comes before a space.
    + nextLine() automatically moves the scanner down after returning the current line.

  1. What i have noticed apart from next() scans only up to space whereas nextLine() scans the entire line is that next waits till it gets a complete token where as nextLine() does not wait for complete token, whenever '\n' is obtained(i.e when you press enter key) the scanner cursor moves to the next line and returns the previous line skipped.
 It does not check for the whether you have given complete input or not, even it will take an empty string where as next() does not take empty string

-2－－whenever cast mechanism is used, the parentheses is a part of cast!!!   (int)(16.8)
+ 2. whenever cast mechanism is used, the parentheses is a part of cast!!!   (int)(16.8)

-3—-Whenever one of the arguments of the + operator is a string, the other argument is converted to a string.
+ 3. Whenever one of the arguments of the + operator is a string, the other argument is converted to a string.
-4— Never implement a method inside another method!
+ 4. Never implement a method inside another method!
 Especially don’t write a method inside the main() method!
 Java DO NOT allow nested method!
 Solution1: write a STATIC method outside main() method, but within the same class(before or after main() is both OK).
 Because main() is static, which cannot call a non-static method.
 So the method to be implement has to be STATIC!

 Solution2: write a local Class inside the main().
 Inside the local class, implement the desired method.

-5—- Scanner. in. close()???
+ 2. Scanner. in. close()???
 When to use this?

-6——inherit适用的情况：subclass不能直接access到superclass中定义为private的instance variable以及method。
+ 3. inherit适用的情况：subclass不能直接access到superclass中定义为private的instance variable以及method。
-－－－why❓或许这是java的机制问题，首先要符合标准一：private；然后标准二：extend。
+   - why❓或许这是java的机制问题，首先要符合标准一：private；然后标准二：extend。
-－－即便感觉这不是inherit的意思，但是总的来说，只要superclass中定义的access其private instance variable的public method，那么subclass就可以使用，这样就达到了代码reuse的目的。
+   - 即便感觉这不是inherit的意思，但是总的来说，只要superclass中定义的access其private instance variable的public method，那么subclass就可以使用，这样就达到了代码reuse的目的。
-－－不要被inherit字面意思迷惑，private的instance variable以及 method并不会直接到subclass的内部；但是public的method，subclass可以直接使用
+   - 不要被inherit字面意思迷惑，private的instance variable以及 method并不会直接到subclass的内部；但是public的method，subclass可以直接使用

-7-－－－－ superclass constructor：must be the first statement of the subclass constructor。 public ChoiceQuestion(String questionText)
+ 3. superclass constructor：must be the first statement of the subclass constructor。 public ChoiceQuestion(String questionText)
 {
 	super(questionText);
 	choices = new ArrayList<String>;  ／／只要保证super constructor时第一个，可以跟subclass的成员变量声明
 }
-8-－－ polymorphism：［Dynamic method lookup］ allows us to treat objects of different classes in a uniform way.
+ 3.  polymorphism：［Dynamic method lookup］ allows us to treat objects of different classes in a uniform way.
-9-－－all variable and method, actually are called on an object.
+ 3. all variable and method, actually are called on an object. if there is no explicit object preceding them, then it is the implicit object this
-	if there is no explicit object preceding them, then it is the implicit object this 10—abstract class/method:  forces the implementors of subclasses to specify concrete implementations of this method. if there is no “abstract”, the programmer might forget, and thus get nothing to be implemented.
+ 3. abstract class/method:  forces the implementors of subclasses to specify concrete implementations of this method. if there is no “abstract”, the programmer might forget, and thus get nothing to be implemented.
 	You cannot construct objects of classes with abstract methods,  you have to implement the abstract method.
 And you cannot construct an object of an abstract class.
 	When you declare a method as abstract, you force programmers to provide implementations in subclasses.
 This is better than coming up with a default that might be inherited accidentally
-11— final  class/method: prevent other programmers from creating classes or from overriding certain methods.
-	public final class String { . . . }
+ 3. final  class/method: prevent other programmers from creating classes or from overriding certain methods. public final class String { . . . }
-	-That means that nobody can extend the String class.
+	 - That means that nobody can extend the String class.
 When you have a reference of type String, it must contain a String object, never an object of a subclass.

-12. protected variable in an object can be accessed by the methods of the object’s class and all its subclasses.
+ 3. protected variable in an object can be accessed by the methods of the object’s class and all its subclasses.
 For example, ChoiceQuestion inherits from Question, so its methods can access the protected instance variables of the Question superclass.
-—drawback: it is not easily to be modified, since it is shared by super and sub class
-	[“absolute protection ”] (making instance variables private) [“no protection at all ”] (making instance variables public).
+   - drawback: it is not easily to be modified, since it is shared by super and sub class [“absolute protection ”] (making instance variables private) [“no protection at all ”] (making instance variables public).
-13 ——Object: The Cosmic Superclass
+ 3. Object: The Cosmic Superclass
 	• toString(), which yields a string describing the object (Section 9.5.1).
 	• equals(),  which compares objects with each other (Section 9.5.2).
-	• hashCode() , which yields a numerical code for storing the object in a set 14—— superclass  cast to subclass : instanceof => avoid dangerous cast if (anObject instanceof Question)
+	• hashCode() , which yields a numerical code for storing the object in a set
+ 3. superclass  cast to subclass : instanceof => avoid dangerous cast if (anObject instanceof Question)
 	{
 		Question q = (Question) anObject;
 		. . .
 	}
-15—— this.getClass().getName()获得当前class的名字
+ 3. this.getClass().getName()获得当前class的名字

-16—— exception:   ” Throw Early, Catch L ate”
+ 3. exception:   ” Throw Early, Catch L ate”
 	·	throw : 由method 抛出 给调用者caller method（public void readData(String filename) throws FileNotFoundException）
 	·	try ： 执行某一几行语句
 	·	catch： 处理handle 异常exception 发生时，该做什么